sagargoswami2001/CodeClause-Music-Player/README.md

-# CodeClause-Music-Player
+# Code Clause Music Player
-This is a GUI Based Music Player Using Tkinter, Pygame &amp; Mutagen Modules.
+- This is a GUI Based Music Player Using Tkinter, Pygame &amp; Mutagen Modules.
+- This is my first code clause internship project.